-RYK VAN NIEKERK: Nevertheless, it’s still very entangled – when do you foresee that you and other creditors will be able to draw a line, and continue with other rather more productive matters?
+RYK VAN NIEKERK: Nevertheless, it’s still very entangled – when do you foresee that you and other creditors will be able to draw a line and continue with other rather more productive matters?

-CHRISTO WIESE: I think all concerned, including the company, are keen to see this thing brought to a close as quickly as possible, but there are processes that have to be followed and people – whose names you have mentioned – who do not necessarily consider that in their best interests.
+CHRISTO WIESE: I think all concerned, including the company, are keen to see this thing brought to a close as quickly as possible, but there are processes that have to be followed and people – whose names you have mentioned – who do not necessarily consider that to be in their best interests.
 Fortunately, there are courts to decide these matters.

-RYK VAN NIEKERK: We are currently seeing a big fight for settlements for former investors, but on the other hand the process of finding people accountable – Steinhoff’s former chief, Markus Jooste, and his team – is much, much slower.
+RYK VAN NIEKERK: We are currently seeing a big fight for settlements for former investors, but on the other hand the process of finding people accountable – Steinhoff’s former chief Markus Jooste, and his team – is much, much slower.
 What is your view of that slow progress?

-CHRISTO WIESE: Well, Ryk, it’s clearly disappointing that it’s taking so long, because it raises doubt on the part of the man in the street about the workings of our legal processes.
+CHRISTO WIESE: Well Ryk, it’s clearly disappointing that it’s taking so long, because it raises doubt on the part of the man in the street about the workings of our legal processes.
 People are very quick to criticise the South African prosecution authority for taking so long, but one must keep two things in mind.

 The first is that this type of fraud apparently committed and put together over a decade is highly complex.